COMET

 Summary for Repeated Cross-Section

 Clearly, you can compute the DID estimator manually with repeated cross-section data and it yields estimates of similar quality to what OLS provides.
 If doing it manually is your preference, go ahead.
 Otherwise, you should also take away from this section that OLS works just as well for repeated cross-section data.
-The presentation of the manual method is really just to show you in detail how the underlying statistics of this estimator works.
+The presentation of the manual method is really just to show you in detail how the underlying statistics of this estimator work.

 When Parallel Trends Fails

-The key and only assumption for DID is parallel trends,
+The key and only assumption for DID is parallel trends:

 \[ \mathbb{E}[Y_{0,i}(0) \mid T_{i} = 1] - \mathbb{E}[Y_{0,i}(0) \mid T_{i} = 0] = \mathbb{E}[Y_{1,i}(0) \mid T_{i} = 1] - \mathbb{E}[Y_{1,i}(0) \mid T_{i} = 0]. \]